Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: Acknowledgements

 \section{Acknowledgements}

 The authors thank Joao Antonio Plascak, G. Albuquerque Silva, Arghya Taraphder and Tushar Kanti Bose for fruitful discussions.
-RB and SK acknowledge financial assistance from IIEST, Shibpur, India and ANRF (DST-SERB scheme no. CRG/2022/002781), Government of India respectively.
+Besides, RB expresses gratitude to Dwipesh Majumder for guidance.
+Furthermore, financial assistance from IIEST, Shibpur, India and ANRF (DST-SERB scheme no. CRG/2022/002781), Government of India are acknowledged by RB and SK respectively.